 Historic October 19-20, 1989 SnowstormOctober 4th, 2012 at 5:42 pm by Chad Evans under Chad's WLFI Weather Blog

-After the heavy, wet snowfall today in North Dakota & northern Minnesota, it brings back memories of the historic October 19-20, 1989 storm in our area.
+October 19-20, 1989 brought a historic early-season snowfall to our area.
 Up to 10.5″ of heavy, wet, gloppy snow fell at Kokomo.
 6.7″ fell at Lafayette with 6.0″ at the Purdue Agronomy Farm northwest of West Lafayette.
-This was the most significant October snowfall event before the 30th (across central & north-central Indiana) since the great October 1805 snow (when Native Americans were “frightened on account of it” & “never seen the like” at the White River fort).
+This was the most significant October snowfall event before the 30th (across central & north-central Indiana) since the historically cold October of 1869 & the great October 1805 snow (when Native Americans were “frightened on account of it” & “never seen the like” at the White River fort).
 8″ fell at Fort Wayne with the 1989 event, 12″ was measured in October 1805, according to diary at the White River fort.

 October 19-20, 1989 an “Inside Runner” storm brought unseasonably early & heavy snowfall to the region.
 Even with very warm temperatures (Purdue Agronomy Farm was 84° on October 15…….just 3° from the record high of 87 set in 1938!), snowfall intensity was such that accumulations of up to 10.5″ occurred.
 Snowfall water content topped 1.80″ in places, meaning that if this storm would have occurred in the winter with a colder ground, 18″ could have accumulated.